 Directly following childbirth, the uterus should contract, which stops the normal bleeding associated with delivery.
 A mother with risk factors such as a long or challenging delivery might find that her uterus is unable to contract on its own, causing uncontrolled bleeding, referred to as postpartum hemorrhage.

 Let's solve this problem

 At Alydia Health, we are entirely focused on making childbirth safer for every mother.
-We have developed a unique device intended to rapidly stop excessive bleeding by encouraging the normal contractions that should happen after childbirth.
+We have developed the Jada System, a unique device intended to rapidly stop excessive bleeding by encouraging the normal contractions that should happen after childbirth.

-Our device is designed to use gentle suction to collapse an exhausted uterus quickly, and encourage it to contract fully on its own.
+Jada is designed to use gentle suction to collapse an exhausted uterus quickly, and encourage it to contract fully on its own.
 This quick procedure is intended to allow a mother to avoid surgery and peacefully connect with her newborn.
-The device is currently investigational and is the subject of an ongoing clinical trial.
+The Jada System is currently investigational and is the subject of an ongoing clinical trial.

 CAUTION: Investigational Device.
 Limited by U.S. law to investigational use.

 In the first ten women treated with Alydia’s device, hemorrhage was controlled within 2 minutes, with no recurrence and with very little blood loss after treatment initiation.

 Purwosunu Y, et al. Obstetrics and Gynecology.